mharleydev/eleventy-mharleydev/posts/im-learning-web-development.md

 ---
 pageTitle: I’m learning web development
-description: This is my first post.
-Aren't we so happy about it?
+description: I'm teaching myself web development and I'll be writing about my journey.
 date: 2020-09-02
 ---
 I recently learned that my job is being outsourced.
 The favorite part of my current job is when I get to write PowerShell to solve problems so with that in mind, I’m going see this opportunity to teach myself web development with the intent of becoming a web developer.